 Le Bar de la Relève, 41 rue d'Endoume, 13007 Marseille.
 Buzzing brand-new bistro near Saint Victor Abbey.

 Le Grain de Sel, 9 rue de la Paix Marcel Paul, Marseille 13001.
 Multiple award- winning Spanish-influenced bistro on a side street on the south side of the Old Port.

 La Cantinetta, 24 cours Julien, 13006 Marseille.
 Italian-style eats in a hyper-fashionable gathering place.

 Le Goût des Choses, 4 place Notre Dame du Mont.
 13006 Marseille.
 Also in the Cours Julien district, a bistro boasting international fusion cuisine.

 L'Atelier de Georgiana, 19 rue Saint-Jacques, 13006 Marseille.
-Off the beaten tourist track but reportedly well worth the detour, a cooking school with mini-restaurant and super atmosphere.
+Off the beaten tourist track but reportedly well worth the detour, a cooking school with a super atmosphere.

 Chez Fonfon, 140 Vallon des Auffes, 13007 Marseille.
 For a boat trip followed by bouillabaisse in the beautiful Vallon des Auffes.